-You may have an HDHP under bronze, silver, gold, or platinum plan, yet all these four plans don’t allow catastrophic plans to be eligible subscriptions.
+You can have an HDHP under bronze, silver, gold, or platinum plan, yet all these four plans don’t allow catastrophic incidents.

-1- You cannot have health savings assistance with catastrophic
+You can’t have health savings accounts with catastrophic health plans

 Let us say you got a high deductible plan and also bought an HSA (health savings account) with it.
-You now know your HSA will allow you to continue cost assistance even after you are 65 years old.
+You now know your HSA will allow you to continue cost assistance even after reaching age 65.